 Dominican Training Institute offers a five-day, hands-on, surgical training course, instructed by an expert team of implantologists, oral surgeons and periodontists.
 Small format courses, with up to 12 dental professionals at a time, are tailored to what each participant wants to learn, and whether they’re new to implants or returning to learn more advanced procedures.

 At course completion, participants have a thorough understanding of implant systems and protocols, and the confidence to incorporate implant placement and related surgeries into their practice.
 Dominican Training Institute also provides complementary tools, including a free surgical and drill kit, to help participants immediately implement their new skills upon their return home.
-Dominican Training Institute courses for 2019 include May 4-11, July 13-20, October 5-12 and November 16-23.
+The next scheduled Dominican Training Institute Course for 2020 is May 30th-June 6th.

 Dominican Training Institute is an AGD-approved CE provider.
 Each participant is awarded 38 CE hours at course completion (lecture: 6 hours, participation: 32 hours) under AGD subject code 690.